Vinoth161094/XI-Performer/README.md

 Location: src/test/java
 Create test packages:
 * Sanity or Regression
 * Each class contains @Test methods
 * Use POM classes to perform actions
+  @BeforeClass will be executed before the class start its execution
+  @AfterClass will be executed after the class start its execution

 Steps 11 : create the testng,xml to run the test classses Right-click project → TestNG → Convert to TestNG